Peptide Handling & Storage Guide

 Peptides are short chains of amino acids that can be sensitive to:

-Failure to follow proper handling practices may affect structural integrity and research consistency.
+Failure to follow proper handling practices may impact structural integrity and affect research consistency.

 Storage Guidelines for Lyophilized Peptides